IBM-Cloud/docs/services/mobilepush/t_manage_user.md

 Use the **registerWithUserId** API to register the device for {{site.data.keyword.mobilepushshort}}.

 ```
-// Register the device to Push Notifications service.
+// Register the device to Push Notifications service
 push.registerWithDeviceToken("deviceToken", WithUserId: "userId")  { (response, statusCode, error) -> Void in
 if error.isEmpty {
   print( "Response during device registration : \(response)")